Eketahuna Activities You Can’t Miss

 Location: Bridge Street.

-3. Check out Anzac Bridge & the Miller Reserve Walk
+3. Check Out Anzac Bridge and the Miller Reserve Walk

 This ANZAC Memorial Bridge was built in 1922 to honour the local people who died in service in the World Wars.
 The bridge is also part of an easy 20-minute loop track to explore more of the area.

-Location: 8km south of Eketahuna.
+Location: 8km (5 miles) south of Eketahuna.
 Kaiparoro, State Highway 2.
 (You will see a tourist sign for the bridge opposite the Miller Reserve.

 Pop into Cwmglyn Farmhouse Cheeses to try some traditional farmhouse English cheeses… handmade!
 The award-winning cheese-makers use organic principles.
 Plus, you might be lucky enough to watch them milking the cows in summer.